gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Well, isn't this just a sight?" the Karabandi breathed.
 "There would have been birds too, y'know.
 And snakes and the like, all cogs and gears and springs."

-"There...  hrrrk.
+"There…  hrrrk.
 There still are.
-But...  hrrk.
-If you want to see them...
-You need to know the magic...  word."
+But…  hrrk.
+If you want to see them… You need to know the magic…  word."

 We spun about.
 If the *iyemnelili* that stood there had been meant to appear human, its maker had been a poor artist.
 Its legs and arms were too long for